 Fiji is subject to cyclones, particularly between the months of November and April.
-Though they don't occur every year, expats living in Fiji for the long term are very likely to encounter this unnerving weather phenomenon.
-Tropical depressions, which can turn into cyclones, are carefully monitored during cyclone season and the public is kept updated about if and when a cyclone is expected to hit.
+Though they don't occur every year, expats living in Fiji for the long term are likely to encounter this unnerving weather phenomenon.
+Tropical depressions, which can turn into cyclones, are carefully monitored during cyclone season and the public is kept updated.
 The best way to keep safe is to stay informed and heed any government safety advice.

 Are you an expat living in Fiji?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Fiji.
 Please contact us if you'd like to contribute.